 Overview

 Your doctor may treat your child with medicines.
 Some children get blood transfusions or a bone marrow transplant.
-Managing pain and preventing bacterial infections are important parts of your child's treatment.
+Managing pain and preventing infections are important parts of your child's treatment.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.